Mezo-hx/HeapsTutorial/docs/Tutorial/Images_and_Sprites.md

 va bmp = new h2d.Bitmap();
 ```

-Next, just like the previous chapter, we'll need to make a `tile` variable.
+Next, just like the previous chapter, we'll need to make a `tile` variablein the `init` function.
 And then reference our image

 ```haxe
 var tile = hxd.Res.imageHere.toTile();